The Autonomous Enterprise / Page 03 · 2026

 Foundation & Compliance

-HITL framework — state machine + Firestore audit store
+HITL Framework — state machine + Firestore audit store (WP-03)

-XAI layer — SHAP integration on all 3 existing models
+XAI layer — SHAP integrated on all 3 existing production ML models (WP-04)

 Horizon 2